Your furry, feathery, and scaly friends can be endangered if they find prescription or over-the-counter medications around the house or in the trash.

 Sharing medications can be dangerous.
 Administer only medications prescribed or recommended by your veterinarian.
 To avoid adverse (and potentially fatal) problems, your pet’s medicine should not be given to another animal.

-- Keep both human and veterinary medications organized in a central, secure location to avoid purchasing more than can be used by the expiration date.
+• Keep both human and veterinary medications organized in a central, secure location to avoid over purchasing or buying more than can be used before it expires.

 FIND A DROP-OFF LOCATION